backdrop-contrib/smsframework/bootstrap/README.txt

 Using an Alternate Queue
 ------------------------

-If you are using a queue implementation of DrupalQueue that does not use the database, you first must set all the variables above in you settings.php file.
+If you are using a queue implementation of BackdropQueue that does not use the database, you first must set all the variables above in you settings.php file.
 All variables required need to be in the settings.php to prevent the DB being loaded.

-Identify your queue with DrupalQueue by setting the appropriate variable.
+Identify your queue with BackdropQueue by setting the appropriate variable.
 One
 of:

   // If the queue is being used as the default.